trillobite/jsonHTML/README.md

 ~Implement more HTML objects.

+*Added support for images!
+Cant believe I forgot this very important functionality to jsonHTML, you must know that this is a very alpha release, not tested, just implemented on the whim, you can only get it by doing a git clone of the repository, there is currently no release with this functionality.
+You define the source of the image with "src" and you define the text for the image as "text," just like you normally insert text for a div object.

 *Make the ".appendTo" function utilize jQuery Deferreds, so the user can simply type ".done(function() { console.log('done appending to the DOM')});" which brings the user down a tad lower level by not having to utilize ".addFunction," and allows for some asynchronious programming techniques to take place.
 [View v0.8.x+](https://github.com/trillobite/jsonHTML#incompatibility-notice)

 *Object DOM removal memory leak fix.